gigijoe/gpsF3XTracker-for-Ethos/README.md

 Announcements and sounds:
-	- Beep after switching the  Start race switch  on
+- Beep after switching the "Start race switch" on
 - Initial F3F timer countdown announcements: 30, 20, 10, 5, 4, 3, 2, 1 sec
 - F3B-distance timer countdown announcements: minutes and every 10 sec for last minute
 - Beeps when crossing base, tone based on condition
 - Lap time announcements on even laps for F3F-traning event type
 - Overall runtime at event end for F3F-x event types

 <a name="Usageonaslope"></a>
 ## 8. Usage on a slope
 - Switch on RC system and give the GPS sensor enough time for initiation and satellite detection (it can take 30+ seconds)!
-Open  GPS F3X Tracker Setup  widget and select  Live Position & Direction event place  or any pre-configured place.
+Open  GPS F3X Tracker Setup  widget and select "Live Position & Direction event place" or any pre-configured place.
-- For F3F and  Live Position & Direction event place :
+- For F3F and "Live Position & Direction event place":
-	- Set  Competition type  and  Base A is on left  configuration items
+	- Set "Competition type" and "Base A is on left" configuration items
-	- Go with your model to the center of the course -Wait for stable information in the  GPS  row in the  GPS F3X Tracker Setup  widget screen
+	- Go with your model to the center of the course
+	- Wait for stable information in the "GPS" row in the "GPS F3X Tracker Setup" widget screen
- 	- Take the cardinal direction from the left base perpendicular to the right base and set it to the  Course direction  item
+ 	- Take the cardinal direction from the left base perpendicular to the right base and set it to the "Course direction" item
-	- Lock the position with the  Lock GPS Home position switch    such status will be indicated by change of item name to  GPS Home lck
+	- Lock the position with the "Lock GPS Home position switch" - such status will be indicated by change of item name to "GPS Home lck"
 	- Now your flight configuration is ready, you do not start from the exact home place

-- For F3B and  Live Position & Direction event place :
+- For F3B and "Live Position & Direction event place":
-	- Set  Competition type  configuration item
+	- Set "Competition type" configuration item
 	- Go with your model to the baseline A of the course
-	- Wait for stable information in the  GPS  row in the  GPS F3X Tracker Setup  widget screen
+	- Wait for stable information in the "GPS" row in the "GPS F3X Tracker Setup" widget screen
-	- Take the cardinal direction from baseline A perpendicular to baseline B and set it to the  Course direction  item
+	- Take the cardinal direction from baseline A perpendicular to baseline B and set it to the "Course direction" item
-	- Lock the position with the  Lock GPS Home position switch    such status will be indicated by change of item name to  GPS Home lck
+	- Lock the position with the "Lock GPS Home position switch" - such status will be indicated by change of item name to "GPS Home lck"
 	- Now your flight configuration is ready

 - For other F3F/F3B event places (pre-configured in the Location.lua file):